Beside the Mountain

 Optional - 2 Ingredient Cream Cheese Icing:

-Pumpkin is a winter squash, it is a complex carbohydrate meaning energy is released to your body slower (instead of a simple carbohydrate where your blood sugar will rise quickly and crash quickly after eating).
+Pumpkin is a winter squash; it is a complex carbohydrate, meaning energy is released to your body more slowly (instead of a simple carbohydrate, where your blood sugar will rise quickly and crash quickly after eating).
+Pumpkin is a good source of Vitamin A, C, potassium and magnesium.

-A Note on Cinnamon
+A note on cinnamon

-Learn from me: When testing this recipe I tried to make it a 1 bowl recipe, however, I found I got a bite with a baking soda taste in the cake.
-Mixing the dry ingredients first and adding them to the wet is the best way to make sure we don't overmix the cake yet everything is evenly mixed.
+Learn from me: When testing this recipe, I tried to make it a 1 bowl recipe; however, I found I got a bite with a baking soda taste in the cake.
+Mixing the dry ingredients first and adding them to the wet is the best way to make sure we don't overmix the cake, yet everything is evenly mixed.

 Flour, cinnamon, nutmeg, baking soda, in a metal bowl to make pumpkin snack cake.

-Prepare the pan (9x13 rectangular pan) by greasing the sides and bottom with a little oil.
-Preheat the oven to 350 F. In a medium bowl place the flour (2 cups), baking soda (2 tsp), sea salt (½ tsp), cinnamon (2 tsp), and nutmeg (1 tsp).
+1.Prepare the pan (9x13 rectangular pan) by greasing the sides and bottom with a little oil.
+Preheat the oven to 350°F. In a medium bowl, place the flour (2 cups), baking soda (2 tsp), sea salt (½ tsp), cinnamon (2 tsp), and nutmeg (1 tsp).
 Use a whisk to mix thoroughly.

 Pumpkin colored cake batter in a glass bowl with a whisk.

-In another bowl place the oil (¾ cup), brown sugar (1 cup), pumpkin puree (2 cups), vanilla (2 tsp), and eggs (3).
+2. In another bowl, place the oil (¾ cup), brown sugar (1 cup), pumpkin puree (2 cups), vanilla (2 tsp), and eggs (3).
 Use the whisk to combine well.

 Flour being mixed into pumpkin cake batter with a scraper.